 But those are things we should do.
 When we do what is commanded that isn't something we should take pride in or boast about, either before men or before God.
 You don't get a reward because you obeyed the speed limit or paid your taxes.
 Those are obligations laid upon you.
 In the same way, the Ten Commandments are not optional suggestions or favors that God has asked of you.
 They are divinely instituted obligations.
-When we do them there is nothing more we can rightly say than "I am an unworthy servant; I have only done my duty."
-We owe God that obedience by simple virtue of the fact that He created us.
+You are to be holy as the Lord your God is holy who made you and who shed His Blood for you that you might bear His Name as His Baptized child.
+If we ever actually did any of the commandments as we ought, there is nothing more we could rightly say than "I am an unworthy servant; I have only done my duty."

 That's the reason our flesh hates the Law.
 There is no choice to be had.
 We aren't free to choose whether or not love God and our neighbor.
 We aren't even free to choose HOW we are going to love God and our neighbor.
-The Law says "Do this" and that is exactly what we must do...nothing less.
-And it must be done gladly and without even a thought about reward, simply because we love God and desire nothing more than to do His will.
+The Law says "Do this" and that is exactly what we must do...nothing less and nothing other.
+And it must be done gladly and without even a thought about reward.
+It is to be done simply because we fear, love, and trust God above all things and desire nothing more than to do His will.

 Like the Pharisee, we are quick to notice when others don't meet this expectation.
 And we are equally as quick to hold them in contempt and puff out our own chest because we don't do the disgusting and irresponsible things they do.
 If that weren't true there wouldn't be long-running "reality" shows about people getting divorced.
 People wouldn't be able to gain fame and wealth by being promiscuous, leaking nude pictures of themselves, getting pregnant outside of wedlock, and treating women as nothing more than objects for their own pleasure.
-By watching these things we give our tacit approval and somehow assuage our own guilty consciences because someone else is obviously worse than we are.
+By watching these things we give our tacit approval.
+And we try to assuage our own guilty consciences because someone else is obviously worse than we are.
 We gossip about them and revel in their depravity.

 How shiny our petty good works become in comparison!
 We deserve a parade and heaven should sound its trumpets!
-Look at what we've done!We may have our problems, but those folks are terrible.
+Look at what we've done!
+We may have our problems, but those folks are terrible.
 Thank God I'm better than that!
 But when we try to stand on our laurels, when we try to comfort ourselves by the good we do and the evil we don't, all we are doing, with the Pharisee, is trying to prove to God just how much we don't need Him.
 And if that is our goal, then He will oblige us and show us in eternity what a life without His grace and forgiveness is.
 He will give us every ounce of the reward that our works have earned us - everlasting damnation.